-The Effects of Hydroxychloroquine in Patients With Inflammatory Cardiomyopathy (HYPIC)
+The Effects of Hydroxychloroquine in Patients with Inflammatory Cardiomyopathy (HYPIC)

-July 18, 2023 updated by: Dao Wen Wang, Tongji Hospital
+October 6, 2024 updated by: Dao Wen Wang, Tongji Hospital

-The Efficacy and Mechanism of Hydroxychloroquine in Patients With Inflammatory Cardiomyopathy After Myocarditis
+The Efficacy and Mechanism of Hydroxychloroquine in Patients with Inflammatory Cardiomyopathy After Myocarditis

 Study Overview